 Roland used automatic dispensing of lubricant and too much was used so it becomes a hazard to the contacts when servicing.

-There are many “solutions” for contact improvement, many involve adding aluminum foil or conductive paint.
-However these “fixes” actually add to the problem by either preventing flexibility and reducing ability to cope with dust or worse still; adding a metal adhesive backed foil such as aluminium, actually oxidises over time and prevents low current contact.
+There are many “solutions” for contact improvement, many involve adding aluminium foil or conductive paint.
+However these “fixes” actually add to the problem by either preventing flexibility and reducing ability to cope with dust or worse still; adding a metal adhesive backed foil such as aluminium, causes excessive bounce that confuses the scan chip or oxidises over time and prevents low current contact.

-Mounting pillars often break off when contacts are removed.
+Mounting pillars often break off when contacts are removed by just pulling them out.
 When some of the rubber contact strip mounting pillars are missing, it can lift up a little during play, allowing dust to work it’s way under and eventually prevent a from contact working.
 In this case, simply using a keyboard cover when not in use prevents issues.
-The design can cope with some of these missing.
+The design can cope with some of these missing provided that the contacts lay flat.
+If there is a ripple on the flexible PCB adjacent to a missing pillar, it can cause minor variations on velocity pickup for that key.
+Some users have placed a small piece of double sided tape close to the area under the flexible PCB, to correct the issue.
+If doing this, ensure PCB is correctly positioned.

 Fit the new transition PCB to the original position and plug in the Aftertouch flat cable into the 2 pin connector.
 The original securing tape will be very sticky, if this had touched the connection on the Aftertouch strip, remove sticky residue with IPA.
 Fitting the Flexible PCB into the locking “Zero insertion force” connector is shown in pictures below.